PelionIoT/mbl-docs/Docs/install_mbl_on_device/building_images/build_scripts.md

 You can save the build options you supplied on the command line, so that it will be easier to run them again:

-1. Perform a successful build invoking `run-me.sh` with the required options.
+1. Perform a successful build invoking `run-me.sh` with your chosen options.
 1. Invoke the same build again, but add `--save-config <CONFIG_FILE>` to the command line.
 This saves a list of all your build options into the `<CONFIG_FILE>`.
 1. Use `run-me.sh --load-config <CONFIG_FILE>` to invoke a build with exactly the same options as the first build.